xealits/msp430chip/README.md

 You only _specialise the template_ with the correct memory addresses for the actual devices in the micro-controller, which are declared in `msp430*.h` headers from Ti.
-* `TiControllers` namespace contains namespaces for MSP430 controllers, like `MSP430G2553`, with specialisations of the devices in the controllers.
+* `controllers` namespace contains namespaces for MSP430 controllers, like `MSP430G2553`, with specialisations of the devices in the controllers.
-* `LaunchpadBoards` contains definitions for the launchpad boards: how the controller pins are wired to something on the board.
+* `launchpad_boards` contains definitions for the launchpad boards: how the controller pins are wired to something on the board.

-There is also the `BitLogic` namespace with utility functions for bit field manipulations.
+There is also the `bitlogic` namespace with utility functions for bit field manipulations.

 I use the Ti `cl430` compiler for the domain know how, on power efficiency and everything else.